pytorch/xla/infra/tpu-pytorch-releases/README.md

 ### Nightly releases

-Nightly release are configured to build from the `master` branch once per day at midnight (`America/Los_Angeles` time zone).
+Nightly release are configured to build from the `main` branch once per day at midnight (`America/Los_Angeles` time zone).

 Nightly builds in the `nightly_builds` variable in